GabZech/wordcloud_mapper/README.rst

 * **Create a wordcloud map** from data stored in a DataFrame object using `wordcloud_map() <https://gabzech.github.io/wordcloud_mapper/build/html/functions.html#>`_.
 * **Easily resize a map** by any desired scaling factor using `resize_map() <https://gabzech.github.io/wordcloud_mapper/build/html/functions.html#resize-map>`_.
 * **Load dummy datasets** to test out the package's features using `load_companies() <https://gabzech.github.io/wordcloud_mapper/build/html/functions.html#load-companies>`_.
-* **Calculate how unique a word is** to a particular region in comparison to other regions by calculating the Term Frequency — Inverse Document Frequency (TF-IDF) score for each word in each region using `calc_tfidf() <https://gabzech.github.io/wordcloud_mapper/build/html/functions.html#calc-tfidf>`_.

 See the `documentation <https://GabZech.github.io/wordcloud_mapper>`_ for more information on how to use the package and its functions.